select/learn-web-development/src/advanced-secure-login.md

 As root you have rights to change everything <br>
 without having to use a password.

-We therefore want a user that needs to use a password when doing something with the system.
+Let's create a user that needs to a password when accessing critial system features.

 --
 ### Set up a new user that can `sudo`